DallanQ/lotr_journeys_in_middle_earth/Manual.md

 An elite enemy group's bonuses are listed in its enemy menu.
 The app automatically applies all enemy bonuses, but the heroes can select bonuses in the enemy menu to view their effects.
 In addition to their listed bonuses, all elite enemies are able to perform counterattacks **even when they are exhausted.**

-> a portrait of bonuses given in an elite group
+> An image portrait of bonuses given in an elite group

 *An Elite Group'S Bonuses*